sedostheatre/sedos.co.uk/input/shows/2022-american-idiot.md

 This show includes offensive language and depictions of suicide and drug use.
 Haze, smoke, strobe lighting and loud noises may be used.

 *American Idiot* plays at the [Bridewell Theatre](https://sedos.co.uk/venues/bridewell) from 4-14 May 2022.

+This amateur production is presented by arrangement with MUSIC THEATRE INTERNATIONAL (Europe).